awslabs/spark-sql-kinesis-connector/README.md

 ```
 Note: Using permanent credentials are not recommended due to security concerns.

+## Known Limitations
+*  Trigger.AvailableNow is not supported.

 ## Kinesis Source Configuration

 | Name                                       | Default Value                                                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |